EpsilonSolutions/netscaler-command-reference/docs/appflow/appflow-action/appflow-action.md

 <b>comment</b>
 Any comments about this action.
 In the CLI, if including spaces between words, enclose the comment in quotation marks.
 (The quotation marks are not required in the configuration utility.)

+<b>pageTracking</b>
+On enabling this option, the NetScaler will start tracking the page for waterfall chart by inserting a NS_ESNS cookie in the response.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

+<b>webInsight</b>
+On enabling this option, the netscaler will send the webinsight records to the configured collectors.
+Possible values: ENABLED, DISABLED
+Default value: ENABLED

+<b>securityInsight</b>
+On enabling this option, the netscaler will send the security insight records to the configured collectors.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

+<b>videoAnalytics</b>
+On enabling this option, the netscaler will send the videoinsight records to the configured collectors.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

+<b>distributionAlgorithm</b>
+On enabling this option, the netscaler will distribute records among the collectors.
+Else, all records will be sent to all the collectors.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

 ##Example